 The Centre for Planetary Science and Exploration in collaboration with the Department of Physics and Astronomy and Royal Astronomical Society of Canada - London Centre will be hosting a special event on Asteroid Day (June 30th).
 Asteroid Day is a global awareness campaign where people from around the world come together to learn about asteroids and what we can do to protect our planet, families, communities, and future generations from future asteroid impacts.
 Asteroid Day is held each year on June 30, the anniversary of the largest impact in recent history, the 1908 Tunguska event in Siberia.

-Time: 6:00 to 8:00 PM (come and go as you please; entrance is free)
+Time: 5:30 PM to 11:00 PM (come and go as you please; entrance is free)